Brian Whitney, therapist. A middle-aged man with gray hair and blue eyes wearing a white dress shirt against a light-colored plain background.

 What I help with

 People come to me for many reasons.
+In my career, I’ve heard many reasons, all of them vital and important.
 Common themes include:

 • Anxiety, depression, irritability, and stress that doesn’t shut off.